Skip to primary navigation Skip to content Skip to footer

 Anna in Dublin – Viking Splash

-a bus on a city street
+a bus parked on the side of a road

 Back in June, when the sun was shining and it felt like summer, myself and my lovely boyfriend Robert went to do the Viking Splash!a close up of a busy city street